kylehovey/a-tour-of-haskell/README.md

 ## Running the Presentation

-I built the slides for this presentation using [presenting.nvim](https://github.com/sotte/presenting.nvim).
-If you are running Neovim as your editor, you can install this plugin and run `:Presenting` while `presentation.md` is your active buffer.
-Otherwise, the presentation is just a (verbose) markdown file if you want to peruse the slides.
+The presentation is built using [Marp](https://marp.app) and exists both as raw markdown source in `presentation.md` and as a slide deck in `presentation.html`.
+Unless you want to view the raw text, I recommend opening the HTML presentation in your browser after cloning this repo.

 ## External Resources